Virtual-Viking-Longship/Ship-Annotations/annotations/spar.md

 </div>

-  Use of the spar reduces strain on the side of a ship, by spreading the pressure from the sail over to the opposite side, where the forces can be spread over several frames (Bishcoff, Vibeke).
-2).
-The use of beitiass is also known from iconographie sources as on the Gotland picture stone from Klinte Hunninge and from ethnographic boats from northwestern Iceland (Imer 2004, 58; Andersen and Andersen
+  Use of the spar reduces strain on the side of a ship, by spreading the pressure from the sail over to the opposite side, where the forces can be spread over several frames (Bishcoff 2017, 2).
+The use of the beitiáss is also known from iconographic sources as on the Gotland picture stone from Klinte Hunninge and from ethnographic boats from northwestern Iceland (Imer 2004, 58; Andersen and Andersen
 1989, 192-19)

 ---